chombo-discharge/chombo-discharge/doc/sphinx/source/Environment.rst

 		CHOMBO_HOME=/usr/local/Chombo-3.2
 		PLASMAC_HOME=/home/foo/plasmac

 These two environment variables are used in the PlasmaC makefile system so that our makefiles can find Chombo and PlasmaC.
-Strictly speaking, you don't HAVE to set these as environment variables.
+Strictly speaking, you don't *have* to set these as environment variables.
 However, both variables are used in the mini-application makefiles so if you don't use environment variables, you will need to specify them directly in your makefile.